On Wisconsin's north coast, the love affair between a village and its visitors goes way back.

 Big Top Chautauqua brings in big-name performers and puts on popular musical revues about local history.

-The Pinehurst Inn B&B on the south edge of town is closest to Mount Ashwabay.
+The Pinehurst Inn Bed & Breakfast on the south edge of town is closest to Mount Ashwabay.
 It's Travel Green-certified and has five rooms in the 1885 main house, including a three-room suite with fireplace, double whirlpool and extra sofa bed, and three rooms in the 2003 Garden House, each with fireplace and whirlpool.
 Massages are available on site.

 A mile north of town off Wisconsin 13, the Island View Inn and Cottages is a nice place for families.
 Two comfortable suites have private entrance, bedroom, kitchenette, living room with sofa sleeper and VCR, sand beach on Lake Superior, playground and swings.